 Molcajetes are made from volcanic rock, which is porous and can absorb the flavors and aromas of whatever is ground in it.
-This means that if you use your molcajete without curing it first, your salsas and guacamole may taste like soap or other unpleasant flavors.
-Curing your molcajete not only removes any impurities and debris from the manufacturing process but also prepares it to deliver the authentic and delicious flavors you crave in your Mexican dishes.
+This means that if you use your molcajete without curing it first when its brand new, your recipes may taste like soap or other unpleasant flavors.
+Curing your molcajete not only removes any impurities and debris from the manufacturing process but also prepares it to deliver for the first time the authentic and delicious flavors you crave in your Mexican dishes.

 Curing your molcajete is a straightforward process that involves just a few simple steps.
 Here's how to do it: